INTO-CPS-Association/DTaaS/deploy/services/runner/GITLAB-RUNNER.md

 the execution of Digital Twins.
 There are two installation scenarios:

-1. Localhost Installation - You are using the integrated runner locally with a GitLab server hosted at `https://localhost/gitlab`.
+1. Localhost Installation - You are using the integrated runner locally with a GitLab instance hosted at `https://localhost/gitlab`.
 2. Server Installation - You are using the integrated runner with a GitLab instance hosted on a production server.
 This server may be a remote server and not necessarily your own, and may have TLS enabled with a self-signed certificate.

-In either case, follow the steps as outlined below.
+Following the steps below sets up the integrated runner which can be used to execute digital twins from the Digital Twins Preview Page.

 ## Obtaining A Registration Token